-For childcare separate appointments are made for so called 'wenafspraken', days on which your child will to get used to their new surroundings.
+For childcare separate appointments are made for so called 'wenafspraken', days on which your child will visit to get used to their new surroundings.
 This will be agreed upon in consultation with parents.
 The number of parts of the day that a child will visit, depends on the child and their age.

 The school advises parents to bring a child for three mornings to get used to education.
-The child should then be brought before 8:30 am and be picked up at the end of the morning.
+The child should be brought before 8:30 am and be picked up at the end of the morning.
 Parents are not allowed to stay with their child.
-Suitable mornings are chosen by the group teacher in consultation with the parents.
-The group teacher will contact the parents.
+Suitable mornings are chosen by the class teacher in consultation with the parents.
+The class teacher will contact the parents.
 Children whose birthday are in or just before the summer holidays will not be able to come for 'wenafspraken'.
-Chances are that the child will start in another group with another group teacher after the holidays.
+Chances are that the child will start in another class with another class teacher after the holidays.

-When a child comes from another school into the groups 2 to 8 during the school year, then the child will be tested and we will contact the previous school to determine which group the child should be placed in.
-Here we take into account the size of the group and the needs of the new child and the group.
+When a child comes from another school into the grades 2 to 8 during the school year, then the child will be tested and we will contact the previous school to determine which grade the child should be placed in.
+Here we take into account the size of the class and the needs of the new child and the class.